There are endless attractions and things to do in Kenya – “the safari capital of the world.”

 One of the best ways of experiencing Nairobi on foot is by joining a guided tour like this.
 Your local guides will share information and stories about the city and will take you to the most exciting spots and sights.

 After sightseeing, you can head to an open-air market like the Masai Market to buy gifts or souvenirs.
-This is also a great opportunity to interact with locals (and test your haggling skills!).
+This is also an excellent opportunity to interact with locals (and test your haggling skills!).
+If you still have some energy left, visit Nairobi’s best clubs!

 5. Nairobi Wildlife Experience (One of the Best Things to Do in Kenya)